mongo-express/mongo-express/README.md

 * No GridFS support (might become a planned feature)
 * Binary BSON data type not tested

-JSON documents are parsed through a javascript virtual machine, so the web interface can be used for executing malicious javascript on a server.
+JSON documents are parsed through a javascript virtual machine, so **the web interface can be used for executing malicious javascript on a server**.

 **mongo-express should only be used privately for development purposes**.